 All sales must be for on-premise consumption, with a few exceptions.
-If you buy a bottle of wine and don’t finish it you are allowed to take it home.
+If you buy a bottle of wine and don’t finish it, you can take it home.
 Additionally, in recent years customers are allowed to get alcohol to go.
 This legislation has been extended into 2023.

 Furthermore, bars and restaurants are allowed to offer samples, but happy hours are illegal.

-Gas stations in Massachusetts can sell alcohol between 8 a.m. and 11 p.m.
+Massachusetts gas stations can sell alcohol between 8 a.m. and 11 p.m.
 Monday through Saturday.
 Their Sunday alcohol sale hours are between 10 a.m. and 11 p.m.
 All sales must be for off-premise consumption.

 Gas stations can offer alcohol samples if they so choose.
 These samples must be in small quantities.
 Beers can be sold in the form of cans or bottles.